Academic Division: Energy, Fluid Mechanics and Turbomachinery

 Ignition and flame propagation in turbulent spray flows

 Jet ignition for gas engines

-Pedro holds an MSc and an Engineering Degree in Mech.
-Eng.
-(Federal University of Santa Catarina), and conducted research on single-droplet combustion at the Technical University of Munich.
-His master's research on two-phase flows in pipes received a national award for the best master's thesis by the Brazilian Society of Mechanical Sciences and Engineering.
+Pedro holds an MEng and an Engineering Degree in Mechanical Engineering (Federal University of Santa Catarina), and conducted research on single-droplet combustion at the Technical University of Munich.
+His master's research on two-phase flows in pipes received the national award for the best master's thesis by the Brazilian Society of Mechanical Sciences and Engineering.

 • P.M.
 Allison, P.M. de Oliveira, A. Giusti, E. Mastorakos.
 Pre-Chamber Ignition Mechanism: Experiments and Simulations on turbulent Jet Flame Structure, Fuel.
 230 (2018) 274-281.

 • C.A.S.
 Costa, P.M. de Oliveira, J.R.
 Barbosa, Intermittent Flow Initiation in a Horizontal Tube: Quantitative Visualization and CFD Analysis, J Braz.
 Soc.
 Mech.
 Sci.
 Eng.
 (2018) 40:188.

 • E. Mastorakos, P. Allison, A. Giusti, P. de Oliveira, S. Benekos, Y. Wright, C. Frouzakis, K. Boulouchos, Fundamental Aspects of Jet Ignition for Natural Gas Engines, SAE Int.
 J. Engines.
 10 (2017) 2429–2438.

 • P.M. de Oliveira, E. Strle, J.R.
 Barbosa, Developing air–water flow downstream of a vertical 180° return bend, Int.
 J. Multiphase Flow.
 67 (2014) 32–41.